Sunnybrook School - Interview with School Leadership

 Jen Mactaggart, the teacher librarian, says it’s a continual balancing act.
 “There are moments where we can tip too far one way with technology, but we’re always adjusting and correcting.
 My daughter graduated from Sunnybrook last year, and I feel she had a very balanced education.
 It’s rare, these days.”

 The small faculty is always reflecting on the efficacy of the current curriculum and considering new evidence-based approaches.
 “We take a growth mindset, just like we encourage the students to do,” says Low.
 To guide this approach, the school produces a five-year vision statement.
-The SBS 2020 Vision has three foci: Visible Thinking, which helps students develop specific “thinking routines” for pursuing knowledge; the Permeable Schoolhouse, which encourages students to extend their learning beyond the classroom and find connections at home and in the wider community; and Education for Citizenship, which prepares students for local, global and digital citizenship.
+The SBS vision has three foci: Student Agency and the IB PYP Enhancements, which allows students to have more ownership over their learning; Social Emotional Learning which is the process through which children acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals and relationships; and technology, which will prepare students to be digitally literate and learn basic coding skills.

 “Every part of our curriculum puts the learner at the centre,” says Low.
 “From there, we try to create a balanced, holistic education that’s inherently enriched.”